CSB-KaracaLab/Sox-PTF/README.md

 **Raw_Data**: RMSD, minor groove and interaction files

-**Scripts**: Required scripts to draw plots and calculate the P-RMSD values.
+**Scripts**: Required scripts to draw plots and calculate the P-RMSD values

 **Trajectories**: Molecular dynamics simulations files of 601-SHL024 and Sox11 at dyad, SHL0 and SHL2